WOA-Project/DuoWOA/src/routes/docs/installwindows/installwindowsmanually-surfaceduo1/+page.md

 Surface Duo should now be in USB 3 SuperSpeed (or what the USB-IF currently calls it) Mass Storage Mode.

-# Formatting the existing Windows partition
+# Installing Windows

+- Make sure you are in Mass Storage Mode, that your Surface Duo is plugged into your PC
-- Mount the partitions you made when you first installed Windows and assign them some letters:
+- Mount the partitions you have created using diskpart and assign them some letters:

 ```batch
 ⚠️ THESE ARE NOT ALL COMMANDS.
 DISKPART COMMANDS VARY A LOT, SO THESE ARE SOME ROUGH INSTRUCTIONS.